derailed-community/derailed.py/README.md

 Washington as of day 1 will be entitled to all of the requirements and such I've put on my previous projects and more.
 By far, this is my most important API wrapper project because of its potential to work directly with the platform developers themselves.
 Other than that we are committed to safety, both with type safety and test safety.

+I want as a standard for all the things people want in an API wrapper for a chat app to be in Washington.
+Period.